Pulsar X2 Mouse Review

 Differences Between Sizes And Variants

-There's also a smaller version of this mouse called the Pulsar X2 Mini Wireless, which we've included in the table above.
+There's also a smaller version of this mouse called the Pulsar X2 Mini, which we've included in the table above.
 We expect this mouse to be better suited for smaller hands and to offer similar performance.
-We purchased the full-size Pulsar X2 in black.
-You can see the label for our unit here.
+We purchased the full-size Pulsar X2 mouse in black.
+You can see the label for our unit.

-The Pulsar X2 Wireless is an extremely lightweight wireless gaming mouse with a symmetrical shape.
-For its manufacturer, Pulsar, this mouse marks a departure from their earlier models, which had small cutouts shapes in their bodies to help reduce their weight.
+The Pulsar X2 is an extremely lightweight wireless gaming mouse with a symmetrical shape.
+For its manufacturer, Pulsar, this mouse marks a departure from their earlier models, which had small cutout shapes in their bodies to help reduce their weight.
 This mouse has a solid plastic shell and a subdued look similar to flagship competitors like the Logitech G PRO X SUPERLIGHT or the Razer Viper V2 Pro.
-Its gaming performance also rivals these premium options, making it a standout alternative worth considering due to its comparatively lower price point.
+That said, newer releases such as the similarly shaped VXE R1 Pro also feature solid shells and deliver slightly better performance at a lower price, which makes the Pulsar X2 less competitive than it was at launch.

 For more recommendations, see our picks for the best FPS mouse, the best gaming mouse, and the best lightweight mouse.